Piedmont: Automotive

-Electronics and Industrial Equipment
+Electronics and industrial equipment

 There are some important companies in high-tech manufacturing: Comau (industrial robots) and Prima Industrie (laser equipment).
 Silicon wafer production is in Novara by MEMC.
 Olivetti, once a major electronics industry whose plants were in Scarmagno and Ivrea, has now turned into a small-scale computer service company and no longer produces computers.
 Leonardo Elettronica in Turin-Caselle develops and manufactures airborne mission systems and airborne computers.
 Machine building has a long tradition in Piedmont with the manufacturing of excavators, telescopic handlers, industrial refrigerators, printing machines, paper machines, packaging machines, glass machines, turbines, and high-speed trains.

-Aerospace and Defence
+Aerospace and defence

-Actually one of the most important industries in Piedmont is military aerospace with plants:
+One of the most important industries in Piedmont is military aerospace with plants: